Skobraf/API-Calls/README.md

 ## SIMPLE NOTE
 The project was bootsTraped with Create-react-app, but for some reason it show some warnings while npm install, I Included a live demo with code based on Create-react-App.
+## Demo
+	* Demo load 20 repo per page to see the effect of loading more while SCROLLING
 	* SandBox [Demo](https://codesandbox.io/s/kxzjwvkrp5).
 	* Live [Demo](https://kxzjwvkrp5.codesandbox.io/).
 ## Launch project